Why the Ultra-Luxury Condo Dominated the Last Decade!Posted: January 24, 2020

 Another big problem for ultra-luxury condo developers is that there are many different companies vying for just a few buyers.
 The increase in competition among developers necessitates the use of concessions to entice buyers.
 Covering closing costs, common charges for years, even lowering of prices has been done to sell the units.

-Because of the fall-off in ultra-luxury condo sales, there is a push towards developing more affordable housing.
+Because of the fall-off in sales, there is a push towards developing more affordable housing.
 Or at least making some units available to residents.
 There is even a push to incorporate community elements into new condo designs.
 These less-expensive features would be financed by the sale of the ultra-luxury condos.

 The push for a more even assortment of housing comes too late for many residents.
 Unfortunately, in some of the largest, most diverse cities in the U.S., gentrification has pushed out long-time residents for a more mobile, wealthy crowd.
 As the ultra-luxury market continues to fall, it will be interesting to see how these spaces are utilized.